The Christmas Boobook is a small to medium-sized owl with no ear-tufts. It is also known as the Christmas Island Hawk Owl.

 Habits: Frequently heard in evening and night.
 Hides in dense thickets or densely foliaged trees in middle canopy during the day.

-Hunting & Food: The Christmas Island Hawk Owl eats mainly insects, usually by snatching them from foliage.
+Hunting & Food: The Christmas Boobook eats mainly insects, usually by snatching them from foliage.
 They have also been observed hawking for insects around street lights.
 Other prey recorded include juvenile black rats, and small lizards and birds.

 Breeding: Little Known.
 Breeding season seem to be prolonged, with records in all quarters of the year.
 Nests recorded have been in tree hollows.
 Chicks take about 68 to 77 days from hatching to fledging, and are dependent on their parents for at least 2.5 Months after that.